Dangers of Overloaded Trucks

 Greater Rollover Risk

-Trucking companies and drivers may be well aware of the practical consequences in terms of the risks and hazards posed by an overloaded truck.
-Yet in order to cut costs, the driver, trucking company, or loading company may put excess loads on the truck and create danger for other vehicles and pedestrians on the road.
-If you suffered injuries and losses in an accident caused by an overloaded truck, learn how a Minnesota overloaded and overweight truck accident attorney at Tyroler Injury Law at 651-259-1113 can help you with your case.
+Trucking companies and drivers may be well aware of the risks and hazards posed by an overloaded truck.
+Yet, in order to cut costs, the driver, trucking company, or loading company may purposefully take the chance of putting excess loads on the truck, increasing danger for other vehicles and pedestrians on the road.

 Determining Liability in an Overloaded Truck Accident

-Determining liability in an accident caused by an overloaded truck can be a complex issue as multiple parties may be involved.
-The trucking company or the truck owner may be held liable if they authorized or approved the carrying of an overloaded cargo on a truck.
-However, sometimes, truck drivers may out of their own choice ignore the instructions given by their employers and carry excess weight on the truck.
-Further, third party companies who provide cargo loading and unloading services may also be responsible for improper loading or unsecured cargo.
+Determining liability in a truck accident can be a complex issue as multiple parties may be involved.
+The trucking company and the truck owner may be held liable if they authorized or approved the carrying of overloaded cargo on a truck.
+However, sometimes truck drivers ignore the instructions given by their employers and carry excess weight on the truck.
+Further, third-party companies who provide cargo loading and unloading services may also be responsible for improper loading or unsecured cargo.

 To hold any of these parties liable for an accident caused by an overweight truck, negligence must be shown.
-It must be proved that one of these entities (or several entities) compromised the safety of other passengers on the road by allowing the operation of an improperly loaded or overloaded truck on the road.
-After proving the liability, the victim of an overloaded truck accident may be able to get compensation for both economic and non-economic damages including medical bills, lost wages, loss of future wages, property damage, and pain and suffering.
+It must be proved that one of these entities (or several entities) compromised the safety of other passengers on the road by allowing the operation of an improperly loaded or overloaded truck.
+After proving the liability, the victim of an overloaded truck accident may be able to get compensation for both economic and non-economic damages, including medical bills, lost wages, loss of future wages, property damage, and pain and suffering.